CDJ64/startup/README.md

 - Object keys MUST be enclosed in DOUBLE QUOTES
 - JSON.stringify(object) returns json
 - JSON.parse(json) returns object (or whatever)
+- A server can use the JSON format to send a web browser some data

 Regular Expressions:
 ```